wp-plugins/events-manager-extended/readme.txt

 Events Manager Extended integrates with Google Maps; thanks the geocoding, Events Manager Extended can find the location of your events, and accordingly display a map.

 Events Manager Extended provides also a RSS and ICAL feed, to keep your subscribers updated about the events you're organising.

+Events Manager Extended also integrates payments for events using paypal.

 Events Manager Extended is fully customisable; you can customise the amount of data displayed and their format in events lists, pages and in the RSS/ICAL feed.
 You can choose to show or hide the events page, and change its title.